Statistical inference for a multiscale stochastic model of enzyme kinetics via propagation of chaos: Introduction

 The original motivation of Michaelis and Menten, however, was to express the quantity $k_P C$, known as the velocity of the reaction (the rate of change of the complex in the direction of product formation), in terms of a known quantity such as the substrate concentration $S$ rather than the unknown and unobservable complex concentration $C$.
-The validity of this approximation, its generalisations, and its apparent misuse have been studied extensively in the applied mathematics literature \cite{Segel:1988:VSS,Segel:1989:QSS,Stiefenhofer:1998:QSS,Tzafriri:2007:QSS,Tzafriri:2004:TQS,Tzafriri:2003:MMK,Choi2017BeyondMM,Kim2014validity,Kim2020Misuse,Schnell2013Validity,Schnell2000Enzymekinetics,Kang2019QSSA}.
+The validity of this approximation, its generalizations, and its apparent misuse (the utilization of \ac{sQSSA} even when the amount of substrate is not sufficiently large compared to the amount of enzymes) have been studied extensively in the applied mathematics literature \cite{Segel:1988:VSS,Segel:1989:QSS,Stiefenhofer:1998:QSS,Tzafriri:2007:QSS,Choi2017BeyondMM,Kim2020Misuse,Schnell2013Validity,Schnell2000Enzymekinetics,Kang2019QSSA}.

-Without going into detailed biochemistry, which is outside the scope of the present paper, and can be found in standard textbooks \cite{atkins2022physical,Cornish-Bowden:2004:FEK}, we note that the simple description of the \ac{MM} reaction network in \eqref{eq:mm_standard_det} is a significant abstraction of the actual reaction network.
+Without going into detailed biochemistry, which is outside the scope of the present paper, and can be found in standard textbooks \cite{Cornish-Bowden:2004:FEK}, we note that the simple description of the \ac{MM} reaction network in \eqref{eq:mm_standard_det} is a significant abstraction of the actual reaction network.
 Indeed, the \ac{MM} reaction network in reality consists of a reversible binding of a substrate and an enzyme into a substrate-enzyme complex, which, in turn, reversibly undergoes several intermediate stages, to eventually produce a product freeing up the bound enzyme.
 Thus, a more realistic \ac{MM} reaction network can be schematically represented as follows

 where $S, E$, and $P$ denote molecules of the substrate, the enzyme, and the product while $C_1, C_2, \ldots$, and $ C_r$ denote the $r \in \setOfNaturals$ intermediate complexes.
 The nonnegative real numbers $k_i$, $k_{-i}$, for $i=1, 2, \ldots, r$ and $k_P$ are reaction rate constants.
 We refer the readers to \cite{Srinivasan2021MM} for an accessible discussion on multi-stage \ac{MM} reaction networks such as the one in \eqref{eq:mm_det}.